-- Explain the most recent research on the impact of trauma on students and staff both emotionally and academically - Explain what constitutes 'trauma" in students, families, and staff - Use strategies that educators can employ that identify and alleviate the negative effects of exposure to isolated and continuing incidents of trauma - Explain the ways in which school violence, long term exposure to domestic violence, food and housing insecurity, and other family crises can negatively impact students both emotionally and academically. - To recognize signs of post- traumatic stress syndrome in children and adolescents and access appropriate resources for those students
+- Explain the most recent research on the impact of trauma on student learning. - Explain what constitutes 'trauma" in students and families. - Use strategies that educators and school administrators can employ that

+- identify and alleviate the negative effects of exposure to isolated incidents of trauma. - Explain the ways in which school violence or long term exposure to domestic violence can negatively impact student learning. - Explain how food or housing insecurity can contribute to trauma. - To recognize signs of post-traumatic stress syndrome in children and adolescents and access appropriate resources for those students.